|Nutritional Guidelines (per serving)|

 - Make the shot just a little smoother by serving it in frosty shot glasses.
 Keep a few in the freezer so they're always ready when you want to mix up a drink.

-- This shot is almost too good to drink in one gulp!
-Savor the creamy taste by straining it into a chilled cocktail glass for a beautiful green martini-style drink.
+- This shot is almost too good to drink in one gulp.
+You can savor the creamy taste by straining the shot into a chilled cocktail glass for a beautiful green martini-style drink.

 - It's also a delicious sipper when served on the rocks in an old-fashioned glass.
-In this case, pouring a full shot (1 1/2 ounces) of whiskey is a great idea!
+In this case, pouring a full shot (1 1/2 ounces) of whiskey is a great idea and gives the drink a little more oomph.

 - Not a fan of whiskey?
 Try the shooter with brandy, rum, or vodka.
 You may be losing one "Irish" ingredient, but the green color will still fit the St. Patrick's Day theme perfectly.